Today, there are a lot of popular brands providing diverse types of cymbals.

 Most Expensive Meinl Cymbal

-This cymbal is made from B20 bronze so it will deliver a full sound without any issues.
+This cymbal is made from B20 bronze, delivering a full sound without any issues.

 When drumming, the Byzance Transition Ride Cymbal will let you shift easily from sticking to crashing.

-In that process, you don’t have to worry about misplacing stick definitions.
+You don’t have to worry about misplacing stick definitions in that process.

 This cymbal is specific due to its esoteric and dry performances, while the bell is defined just right without being overpowering.